jasonsbarr/introduction-to-python/README.md

     - Do: [CS 61A Lab 01](https://cs61a.org/lab/lab01/)
     - [Do: CS 61A Disc.
 01](https://cs61a.org/disc/disc01.pdf)
     - Optional:
       - Read: Gries, Campbell, and Montojo, *Practical Programming, 3rd ed.*, ch.
-3, "Designing and Using Functions"
+3, "Designing and Using Functions", ch.
+4, "Working with Text", and ch.
+5, "Making Choices" (do exercises)
 6. Higher-order functions
     - Read: DeNero, ch.
 1.6
     - Read: Guttag, ch.
 5.4